emmearn/JdbcManager/README.md

 # JdbcManager
+JdbcManager is a singleton object who provide methods for to interface with a DB by "JdbcTemplate".
+This one is provides by org.springframework.jdbc.core package, but, for to use it, is necessary write query like "SELECT * FROM table WHERE condition ORDER BY field ASC".
+JdbcManager's methods create this query for you using "Generics".
+In the project is already present an object named "GenericObject" in the models module.
+The GenericObject model has more demostration fields: name(String), customCode(Int), date(LocalDateTime), enabled(Boolean).
+The end point for GenericObject use a service layer that use a repo layer that use the JdbcManager methods.
+That's it.
+Obiviously, it isn't a ORM.
+It is only an exercise with the Generics and Kotlin.

 In order to perform this project they are necessary:
 - Postgresql (definitely working with version 9.5);
 - Jetty (definitely working with version 9.3.14).